 Item 2.02 Results of Operations and Financial Condition.

-On April 1, 2019, Hill International, Inc. (the “Company”) issued a press release announcing the certain results of operations for the quarter ended December 31, 2018.
+On March 16, 2020, Hill International, Inc. (the “Company”) issued a press release announcing the certain results of operations for the quarter and fiscal year ended December 31, 2019.
 A copy of the press release is included as Exhibit 99.1 to this Current Report on Form 8-K and is hereby incorporated by reference into this Item 2.02.